UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 These behaviors are also referred to as __value semantics__.
 The simple types (`char`, `short`, `int`, `long`, `float`, `double` etc.) all use value semantics.

-## Using reference semantics with value types
+## Using references to value types
 The next example is in the project `ValueReference-2`.
 Build and step through the code, making note of how the variables change.

 We start with a simple value type `a`